Explore the Midwest's Only Embedded Systems Conference

 Dive deep into the latest information in low-power design, systems architecture, debug & test, security, sensors, and wireless networking techniques that can help engineer more efficient products.

 Drill down into new thinking behind device drivers, open-source software, code reliability, languages, and much more.

 Learn how networks are growing, integrating, and improving the way we build and experience the world.
 Topics include architecture, firmware, security, and application software.

-This track focuses on virtual reality, augmented reality, robotics, artificial intelligence, and related topics.
+Topics will focus on virtual reality, augmented reality, robotics, artificial intelligence, and related topics.
 This track reveals how these innovations and others will change the manufacturing industry.

 Track A's sessions cover issues important to R&D engineers, design engineers, and others in the early phases of medtech development: advances in product development techniques, human-centered design, artificial intelligence, sensor technology, usability testing, getting products to market fast, and more.